ericfortis/mockaton/README.md

   body: string | Uint8Array
 }>
 ```
 Plugins are for processing mocks before sending them.
-The key is the ending
-of a filename.
-In other words, it’s not limited to the file extension.

 Node’s `request` and `response` are included but don’t call `response.end()`